Mid Wales Bowling Association

 The Association will hold annually the following competitions for male members:-

-A Club League Competition, A one RInk Veterans League Competition, Singles, Pairs, Triples, Fours, Under 18 Singles, Under 25 Singles, Senior Singles, Senior Pairs, Senior Triples, Senior Rink Competitions.
+A Club League Competition, A one Rink Veterans League Competition, A mixed league competition, Singles, Pairs, Triples, Fours, Under 18 Singles, Under 25 Singles, U25 Pairs, Senior Singles, Senior Pairs, Senior Triples, Senior Rink Competitions, A double rink competition.

 1. All affiliated clubs must play in this competition unless for a specific reason they are given permission not to participate by the Management Committee.
 Any such permission must be applied for in writing, to the Secretary, before 31st December prior to the season in question.